cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   Shan Taum more defensive so he'd defend more against Howgarth rather than killing your green side of orcish allies, but that didn't really work.
 I mean, it worked in the sense that I saved my allies after I made my edits, but Howgarth still got to Shan Taum before me though.
+Note that it's possible to use the AI_CONTROLLER thing to stop Howgarth from getting to Shan Taum before you, but as that is going to be deprecated soon, I want to make sure it works even without it.

 Note: this add-on was originally part of my generalized mods collection;
 its history there can be found at: https://github.com/cooljeanius/wesnoth_mods